How to create and use flyers to attract new customers in your area.

 Let's tackle the first question.
 The best place to put your flyers are where your clients live, work, and play.
 Most importantly, you want to get as many people who are actual pet owners to see your flyer.
 So, where are these people?

-Are there any businesses in your area that allow local businesses to place flyers (like a coffee shop or a pet supplies store)?
+Are there any businesses in your area that allow local businesses to place flyers (like a vet, a coffee shop or a pet supplies store)?
 You can call around to see if there are any opportunities to put up flyers.
 How about apartment complexes or neighborhood centers?
 These are some of the best places to put up your flyers.
 Think about that big bulletin board in the lobby of apartment buildings.
 It's also a great idea to pin a couple of business cards to those bulletin boards for people to take and share.
 Having a few business cards on hand comes in handy — especially when you find a great local place to advertise but don't have any flyers with you.

 When considering all of the places where you can put up flyers, it's important to make sure that you have permission to put your flyers there.
 Most "community boards" allow anyone to put flyers up.
 Businesses or communities may require approval before you can put up a flyer.
 It's always better to be safe than sorry, so if you are unsure, just ask.
 Most businesses and communities are more than happy to support a local business that provides an excellent service to its customers and residents.